25DanielG/be-aware/README.md

-# Be Aware
+# BeAware

 ## 👤 Inspiration
+We stumbled upon this project idea while reflecting on problems we face in our own daily lives.
+As students in a rigorous college environment—constantly bogged down with homework, projects, and exams—managing stress and caring for our mental health has become critical for both productivity and happiness.
+So we decided to build a web app to help people track their moods and find solutions for anxiety and stress.
+That’s how BeAware was born.
+Drawing on our expertise in web development and frameworks, we put together a prototype within the first few hours.
+Later, as we hit more crossroads, we added several features that enhanced the journaling experience, including AI suggestions during the writing process.
+In the end, our team designed a web app we were genuinely proud of; we even joked that no matter the outcome of the competition, we’d personally use the site regardless.

 ## 🪄 What it does
-Be Aware is an AI-assisted journaling tool designed to help users reflect on their daily experiences, recognize emotional patterns, and take small, actionable steps toward mental wellbeing.
+BeAware is an AI-assisted journaling tool designed to help users reflect on their daily experiences, recognize emotional patterns, and take small, actionable steps toward mental wellbeing.
 Using AI insights and a minimalist interface, it:

 - **Allows Unlimited Journaling:** The app lets users write as often as they want everyday, encouraging frequent expression and daily habit building.
 - **Creates a Peaceful Space:** Through a clean and minimal journaling environemnt, the user interface reduces distractions and inspires reflection, whether for today or over the past week.
 The UI includes changing backgrounds and a collapsable sidebar.